Spaceghost/node-findit/readme.markdown

 ## finder.on('end', function () {})

-When the recursive walk is complete unless `finder.stop()` was called, this event fires.
+When the recursive walk is complete unless `finder.stop()` was called or a fatal error occurred, this event fires.

 ## finder.on('stop', function () {})